 2. Avoid the Triggers

 Excessive sweating, dust, chemical hair products, dander etc are some of the possible triggers of scalp lesions in children.
 As much as possible, help your kid stay away from the triggers or limit the exposure.

+Scalp problems can easily be diagnosed and treated in time.
 As soon as you establish any kind of scalp issues in your kid, we suggest that you seek your doctor’s advice at the earliest to avoid any further complications.

 1. Scalp Problems; C.S.
 Mott Children’s Hospital; https://www.mottchildren.org/health-library/aa84397

 2. Child Scalp Conditions; The Holborn Hair Scalp Clinic; https://www.stevens-trichology.com/child-scalp-conditions/

 6. Dhar.
 S, Banerjee.
 R, Agrawal.
 N, et al.; Psoriasis in children: an insight (Indian Journal of Dermatology); National Library of Medicine; https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3132900/